EricFrederic/securities-compliance-sql-database/README.md

 ### Query Output: Weighted Risk Scoring Model
 ![Risk Scoring Model](screenshots/query13_risk_scoring.png)

 The analytical centerpiece of the project.
 Rather than treating all compliance flags equally, this query assigns weighted scores reflecting regulatory severity tiers: High = 3, Medium = 2, Low = 1.
-The resulting risk ranking independently validates the human-assigned account statuses — Keystone Fund Advisors and Desert Capital Advisors rank as the two highest-risk entities, consistent with their Under Review and Suspended designations in the Accounts table.
+The resulting risk ranking independently validates the human-assigned account statuses.
+Keystone Fund Advisors and Desert Capital Advisors rank as the two highest-risk entities, consistent with their Under Review and Suspended designations in the Accounts table.
 This alignment confirms the model is analytically sound and operationally meaningful.

 ---